(RAF Hospital Changi)(Singapore Armed Forces Hospital)

 The hall depicts fairly gruesome and ghastly scenes of torture and dismemberment which is more than disturbing all on it’s own and, and each to their own of course, probably not suitable for children.
 That being said, the purpose of the exhibit is to teach morality specifically to children.

-Many believe that one of the actual Gates of Hell has opened inside the attraction.
+Many believe that one of the actual Gates of Hell have opened inside the attraction.

 Another story says there are actual dead bodies underneath the wax.